ChocolateLoverRaj/code-runner/docs/Sync.md

 This document is not really specific to a custom OS.
 It is programming-related in general.

+This is heavily inspired by [Merkle-CRDTs Merkle-DAGs meet CRDTs](https://arxiv.org/pdf/2004.00107).

 There are apps backed by data.
 Examples:
 - List App
 - Text Editor